sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 Shuffle your Deckahedron and place it face-down in front of you.

-Whenever your character attempts something risky, where the outcome is not certain, the GM calls on you to use your Deckahedron and "flip".
+Whenever your character attempts something risky, where the outcome is not certain, the GM calls for you to use your Deckahedron and "flip".

 First, the GM names the move you're attempting and which of your character's attributes -- Strength, Dexterity, or Intelligence -- you